Pineapple Cake

 A: Absolutely!
 Substitute all-purpose flour with a gluten-free flour blend designed for baking.

-Q4: How do I know when the cake is done?
+Q4: How can I tell whether the cake is finished?

 A: Insert a toothpick into the center; if it comes out clean or with only a few crumbs attached, it’s ready.